Menu

 Owned By: Town of Plymouth

 A quiet, 187-acre woodland near Great Herring Pond.
 Follow the 0.8-mile trail through a mixed upland forest, and down into a secluded valley, where it connects with a historic cart path.
-Look for trail expansion in the future (plans are in the works).
-Also known as Commassakumkanut Preserve at Roxy Cahoon.
+Look for trail expansion in the future.
+Also known as Comassakumkanit Preserve and the Commassakumkanut Preserve at Roxy Cahoon.

 Features

-According to the Plymouth Trails Guide, the Herring Pond Wampanoag tribe referred to the area around the south and west of Great Herring Pond as Comassakumkanit.
+According to the Plymouth Trails Guide, the Herring Pond Wampanoag tribe sometimes refers to the area around the south and west of Great Herring Pond as Comassakumkanit.
 The tribe has inhabited the area for thousands of years.
 Read more on the tribe’s website.

 English settlers renamed the area Bourndale.
 (Camp Bournedale is just down the road.)
 The trail intersects with a historic cart path known as Valley Road, which once connected to Bourne.
 According to the Plymouth Trail Guide, “It leads southwest toward the infamous ‘Thousand Acres’ which is a very large tract of undisturbed forest which owes its preservation to a Byzantine tangle of deed irregularities.”